-Alternately, if you'd like to receive a copy of the actual email your customers receive, enter an email address into the Blind Copy on Shipment and Delivery Email field in your store's Notifications tab.
+Alternately, if you would like to receive a copy of the actual email your customers receive, enter an email address into the Blind Copy on Shipment and Delivery Email field in your store's Notifications tab.
 This will tell ShipStation to add that email address as a BCC on every Shipment and Delivery notification it sends to your customers.

 Not all HTML tags and attributes are supported.
 If you add an unsupported element in the HTML editor, red text will appear above the body editor to alert you and let you know which tag or element needs attention.
 You will not be able to exit the HTML editor until you delete the unsupported element.

 CSS can be added either inline or between <style> tags at the top of the template.

-ShipStation does not provide custom HTML assistance.
+ShipStation's support team does not provide custom HTML assistance.
 Our support team is available to help troubleshoot, but they do not provide design or consultation services.
-Visit our user forum for Custom Template help from other ShipStation users.
+Visit our user community forum for help with custom templates from other ShipStation users.